sherwinchiu/mask-detector/README.md

 ## Real Life Application
-Can be used in a variety of situations to improve personal safety, hygiene, and adherence to regulations Potential applications range from personal use to commerical implementations.
+Can be used in a variety of situations to improve personal safety, hygiene, and adherence to regulations.
+Potential applications range from personal use to commerical implementations.
 Some usages could include:

 - Store fronts / Public Areas